PHX2600/The-Archive/forum/Code/0837 - Quick and Simple PHP directory lister.md

 [quote=&quot;Evil1&quot;:3sk5wwjd]Hey PHLAK, you sure you wrote that directory list yourself?
 Looks copied from evoluted.net Here is a comparison.[/quote:3sk5wwjd]

 Well you caught me.
-I was, in fact, inspired by an earlier version of that very directory lister ([url=http&#58;//www&#46;chriskankiewicz&#46;com/documents/phx2600/dlister&#46;zip:3sk5wwjd]See the exact version here[/url:3sk5wwjd]).
+I was, in fact, inspired by an earlier version of that very directory lister ([http&#58;//www&#46;chriskankiewicz&#46;com/documents/phx2600/dlister&#46;zip](See the exact version here)).
 However, if you'd take a look at the code underneath, you'll probably notice it is substantially different.
 Also, at the time I started coding my script, nowhere in his script or on his site could I find a copyright notice for the script.
 Lastly, I find it hard to believe that any coder can honestly say that they never borrowed code from other sources, ESPECIALLY on the web.

 --------------------------------------------------------------------------------